-24 points taken from the program offerings; 12 points of coursework is taken through the Columbia Business School; 6-9 points of coursework is taken outside of the Arts Administration Program to fulfill the breadth requirement through Teachers College courses; and 12-15 points of courses are taken as electives at Teachers College or Columbia.
+30 points taken from the core program offerings; 6 points of coursework is taken through the Columbia Business School; 6-9 points of coursework is taken outside of the Arts Administration Program to fulfill the breadth requirement through Teachers College courses; and 12-18 points of courses are taken as electives at Teachers College or Columbia.
 Students are also required to take an internship and complete a formal master's essay.

 The core curriculum represents a unique alliance among the faculties of Teachers College, Columbia's Graduate School of Business, and the School of Law.
-Included in the core requirements are principles of arts administration, policy, fundraising, historical foundations and problem solving in arts education, accounting, financial planning, marketing, business, policy, labor relations, and copyright law.
+Included in the core requirements are principles of arts administration, policy, fundraising, theories regarding the historical foundations and socio-cultural context of the arts, accounting, financial planning, marketing, business, policy, labor relations, and copyright law.
 Please note: tuition rates may vary for non-TC courses, depending on the offering school.
 Each student is evaluated in the first year to ensure that satisfactory progress is maintained.

 In addition to the general Teachers College admission requirements, applicants to the program must submit scores on the GRE General Test or the GMAT.
-Personal statements of 750-1000 words should indicate why applicants wish to pursue careers in arts administration, what led them to this point, and what they feel makes them good candidates for admission to the program and to the field.
+Personal statements of 750-1000 words should indicate why applicants wish to pursue careers in arts administration, what led them to this point, what they feel makes them good candidates for admission to the program and to the field, and future goals.
 In some instances, an interview may be arranged at any time in the application process by the program coordinator.
 Students begin the program in the fall semester only, cannot defer, and can register on a full-time basis only.

-College-wide financial assistance, including Teachers College general scholarships, minority groups scholarships, low-interest loans, work-study opportunities, and a tuition deferment plan, is available.
+College-wide financial assistance, including Teachers College general scholarships, minority group scholarships, low-interest loans, and work-study opportunities, are available.
 Call (212) 678-3714 for more information or access the Financial Aid homepage.